Nikos-Stuff/nikosnextbots/README.md

 But you can:

--- Use our mechanic / way of implementing bots to minecraft (in the [font .json file](https://github.com/Nik0-0/nikosnextbotspack/blob/main/main/assets/minecraft/font/default.json))
+-- Use our mechanic / way of implementing bots to minecraft.
+I mean that's just a silly blocky game anyways.

 -- Contact me on discord and ask for help to make something similar.